lighthall-lab/lab-manual/resources.md

   Something to consider when undergoing the process of applying to graduate school.
 This is a competitive fellowship that offers financial support for research at the master's and doctorate's levels.
 You are able to apply once as an undergraduate and once as a graduate student.

 [NSF Research Experiences for Undergraduates](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=5517) This is a repository of undergraduate research experiences for students in STEM fields.
-There are some opportunities in Neuroscience that might be fitting for students with a psychology background.
+Psychology, Sociology, and Neuroscience are represented.

 [Big Ten Alliance Summer Research Opportunties Program](http://www.btaa.org/resources-for/students/srop/introduction) Another repository of undergraduate research experiences.
-It includes a common application to ~10 institutions in the Midwest.
-This is open to all disciplines.
+It includes a common application to approximately 10 institutions in the Midwest.
+This one is open to all disciplines but some institutions may focus more on the life sciences.